What is the Digital Switching System?

 Generally, a digital switching system several time division multiplexed (PCM) samples.
 These PCM samples are conveyed on PCM highways (the common path over which many channels can pass with separation achieved by time division.).
-Switching of calls in this environment , requires placing digital samples from one time-slot of a PCM multiplex in the same or different time-slot of another PAM multiplex.
+The switching of calls in this environment requires placing digital samples from one time-slot of a PCM multiplex in the same or different time-slot of another PAM multiplex.

 For example, PCM samples appearing in TS6 of I/C PCM HWY1 are transferred to TS18 of O/G PCM HWY2, via the digital switch, as shown in Fig1.